 If a candidate or political committee wishes to change from mini to full reporting and the completed application for changing options is received at the PDC’s office on or before the deadline, the application will be approved by the executive director.
 Approval to change reporting options received after the deadline will only be approved under the following circumstances:

-No approval is necessary.
+No approval is necessary as long as the mini reporting limits have not been exceeded.
 Simply amend the candidate registration statement (PDC form C-1) indicating the new option.
+You are responsible for completing the reports that were due during the time you were under full reporting.